What is Amyotrophic Lateral Sclerosis?

 Socioeconomic Status Paradox:

-Strangely, ALS seems more common in people with higher-status jobs, where exposure to harmful substances is less likely, and less common in lower-status jobs with more exposure to such substances.
+Strangely, ALS seems more common in people with higher-status jobs, where exposure to harmful substances is less likely, and less common in lower-status jobs with more exposure to such chemicals.

 • Gut Microbiome Link: